aws-samples/step-functions-workflows-collection/bedrock-evaluations/README.md

-# Bedrock Knowledge Base Evaluations
+# Amazon Bedrock Knowledge Base parallel evaluations

 This workflow ingests data into multiple Knowledge Bases and evaluates the performance of your Knowledge Bases with your test suite of prompts.